Do you wear a uniform to work?

 The amounts we’ve listed above include the cost of washing, drying and ironing your clothes not simply washing them.

-If you choose to use the “per load” method for your claim you should keep details of the number of times you washed your clothes during the year and the types of clothes you included per load.
+If you choose to use the “per load” method for your claim we recommend you keep the details of the number of times you washed your clothes during the year and the types of clothes you included per load.

-You must have written evidence (e.g. diary entries or receipts) if your claim for laundry is greater than $150 and your total claim for all work expenses exceeds $300.
+You must have written evidence (e.g. diary entries or receipts) if your claim for laundry is greater than $150 and your total claim for all work expenses (D1 – D5 on the tax return) is more than $300.